Lost-Outpost/constellation/README.md

 # Introduction

-The Path is a lightweight Enderal modlist with the absolute minimum fixes, gameplay balance changes and new content that can be customized to your liking.
+Constellation is a lightweight Starfield modlist with the absolute minimum fixes, gameplay balance changes and new content that can be customized to your liking.
 It's intended to have decent longevity and not require many updates, especially those that could cause you to need to start over.

 ## List Contents

-You can browse the full list contents [here](https://loadorderlibrary.com/lists/the-path) if you want to know exactly what you're getting.
+You can browse the full list contents [here](https://loadorderlibrary.com/lists/constellation) if you want to know exactly what you're getting.

 ## Minimum Specs
 Users have reported running the list fine with as low as a Ryzen 1300x and a GTX960.
 You may need to adjust settings with systems this low but it should run fine and still look great!